Alicia Ping (R)

 Commissioner Ping was awarded an APAICS Congressional Fellowship in 2002 and was able to spend time in Washington D.C. shadowing Congresswoman Jennifer Dunn.
 In the fall of 2003, Commissioner Ping was selected by the American Council of Young Political Leaders for a political/educational mission to Egypt and Jordan.
 She spent a week in each country meeting with political and business leaders.
 While in Jordan she was able to meet with King Abdullah II.

-Because of her diverse background and experience in a variety of local government settings, Commissioner Ping is confident that she will be able to contribute quickly to the Board of Commissioners and serve as an effective, prudent representative for the citizens of Washtenaw County.
+Because of her diverse background and experience in a variety of local government settings, Commissioner Ping has been able to contribute to the Board of Commissioners and serve as an effective, prudent representative for the citizens of Washtenaw County.